Knowledge Base

 Additive manufacturing is changing how the maritime world builds, repairs, and adapts.
 By offering faster tooling, custom modeling, and more sustainable workflows, WAAM provides marine engineers and shipbuilders with the flexibility to stay ahead in a complex, high-stakes environment.

-If you’re looking for a way to modernize your tooling strategy, reduce delays, and unlock new design possibilities, MX3D is ready to help.
+If you’re looking for a way to modernize your tooling strategy, reduce delays, and unlock new design possibilities, MX3D with the M1 and MX Systems is ready to help.
 Let’s explore how WAAM can support your next marine project, whether on land, at sea, or anywhere in between.

 News